PrashantThakurNitP/weather-ui/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Deployment

-This Repo Contain Jenkins Script which run build, test, create docker image, push to docker hub and deploy on minikube kubernetes cluster